|

 innings in his "Bolton's Bombers" uniform.
 "Celebrity helps raise awareness

+and money."
 "I'm a big Michael Bolton fan and I dragged her with

 me," Watertown resident and Bolton Fan Club member Linda Ciarleglio, 34, said,